techytushar/techytushar/README.md

 <h1>Hi There, I am <a  href="https://techytushar.github.io/">Tushar Mittal</a> <img  src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"></h1>

 I'm a **Machine Learning Engineer**, graduated in **2020** from **Uttar Pradesh Technical University** in **Computer Science** stream.
-My day to day work revolves around building Machine Learning models for various interseting problems and deploying them to production at scale.
-In my free time I like to watch movies, read articles and participate in online contests.
+My day to day work revolves around building Machine Learning models for various interseting problems and deploying them to production, at scale.
+In my free time I like to watch movies, read blogs and participate in online contests.
+I am open to collaborate on interesting projects.

 ## Skill Set :muscle: